guoyingtao/Mantis/README.md

 # Mantis

    Mantis is a swift 4.2 library that mimics almost most interactions of Photos.app of iOS device.
-You can use CropViewController with default icons or you can also add your own buttons under customized mode.
+You can use CropViewController of Mantis with default buttons or you can also add your own buttons under "customized" mode.
-This project is inspired by [IGRPhotoTweaks](https://github.com/IGRSoft/IGRPhotoTweaks) and [TOCropViewController](https://github.com/TimOliver/TOCropViewController)
+This project is strongly inspired by [IGRPhotoTweaks](https://github.com/IGRSoft/IGRPhotoTweaks) and [TOCropViewController](https://github.com/TimOliver/TOCropViewController).

 <p align="center">
     <img src="Images/p1.png" height="200" alt="Mantis" />